 This article is targeted to the uses who wish to configure mobile automation testing with android studio.
 We already have an article on Appium with eclipse.
-Now this time we have come with more technical aspect of configuration of Appium with android studio.
-Users can understand how testNG annotation can be used in test scripts if you’re interested in Appium, how it works and how it is automate to mobile app then this topic just state the basics of these concepts.
-I assume, you might have at least basic knowledge of Appium.
+Now this time we have come with the more technical aspect of the configuration of Appium with android studio.
+Users can understand how testNG annotation can be used in test scripts if you’re interested in Appium, how it works and how it is automated to the mobile app then this topic just state the basics of these concepts.
+I assume you might have at least basic knowledge of Appium.

-It provides the cross platform and write tests in multiple platforms like iOS, Android, Windows using with the same APIs.
+It provides the cross-platform and writes tests in multiple platforms like iOS, Android, Windows using with the same APIs.
 This provides code reusability between iOS, Android and Windows test suites.

 Appium enables Android and iOS automation using Selenium WebDriver .The same WebDriver binding can be used across web and mobile and it supports software test automation on Emulator or Simulator and Physical devices too.

 This blog will let you configure the Appium over android studio using a testNG framework.
 Once we go through the blog things will be defined more precisely but first, we should configure Appium & android at our local machine.